 Trustee Meetings attended Out of a possible

-J Oliver, (Chair of Trustees) 2 3
+J Oliver, (Chair of Trustees) 3 3

 J Mullan, (Accounting Officer) 3 3

 B Levitt 3 3

-R Gerrie 0 3
+R Gerrie 0 1

-M Wall 0 1

-K Duddridge 3 3
+K Duddridge 2 3

 N Hyde 3 3

 T Robinson 2 3

-T Grellier 2 2
+A Grellier 3 3

-J Argles 2 2
+J Argles 3 3

-J Le Masurier 0 0
+J Le Masurier 2 2

-Although the Board of Trustees met fewer than six times during the year, they were provided with financial reports on a monthly basis.
-There is a dedicated Trustee for each school within the MAT and they are in regular contact with their schools.
+Although the Board of Trustees met fewer than six times during the year, they were provided with financial reports on a monthly basis and are in regular contact with the schools.
 The Trustees met three times to discharge their responsibilities and ensure robust governance and effective financial management.
 In addition, the audit and risk committee met four times, separately to the full trustee board, where full financial challenge was given and minuted.